DimitriosLisenko/sicp/README.md

 [smartparens](https://github.com/Fuco1/smartparens): minor mode for dealing with pairs, similar to paredit.

 [rainbow-delimiters](https://github.com/Fanael/rainbow-delimiters): color matching parentheses in a unique colour for easier identification.

+## Running code
+On first run, call `C-c C-a` - this evaluates the whole buffer, including the `#lang sicp` definition.
+From that point onwards, individual lines can be evaluated using `C-M-x`.